 Living The Way every day over time will ingrain these key virtues and others into you.
 All of which will allow you to overcome challenges, and the trials of life naturally.
 These virtues will fortify and immunize you against negative thinking, depression, and suicidal thoughts.
 The younger you build these critical coping skills, the better you will do during these transitional moments of life, for you will be prepared for life's ups and downs.
 See the Child & Family Guide for more.

 While the whole of The Way will help, here are some things to focus on fast.
 The first key is to follow a complete “Daily Way” that covers all the foundations because keeping on top of all these foundational areas allows for a smoother transitional period.
 See “Step 5: Be” and “The Manual of Life” for more.
 Take special care with:

-- Sleep: Sleep is your time to escape and heal.
-See the “Life Manual: Sleep” for more.
+- Sleep: Sleep is your time to escape, recover, and heal.
+See the “Life Manual: Sleep” to get the best.

 - Fuels: Fueling your body correctly with “Light, Air, Water, Food, and Information” during these times can go a long way to helping improve everything.
 See the “Life Manual: Fuels” for more.

 - Supplements: St John's Wort, The HTP5, KAVA, correct levels of Vit B and amino acids - all can help promote a better mood.
 For more, see the “Life Manual: Sleep: Other Sleep Aids.”